-Highly publicized Sharbanz (shark repellant bands) are now in stock at Force Kite & Wake.
+Highly publicized Sharkbanz (shark repellant bands) are now in stock at FORCE Kite & Wake.
 Now is the perfect time to take advantage of these stylish wrist/ankle bands and stay safe in the water.

-Where were you when Mick Fanning was attacked by a shark?
-At Force we were busily preparing for another day on the water when shockwaves rippled through the entire watersports community.
-The worry that it could literally happen to anyone became starkly clear and with that our favorite sports were forever changed a little.
+Where were you when a shark attacked Mick Fanning?
+At FORCE, we were busily preparing for another day on the water when shockwaves rippled through the entire watersports community.
+The worry that it could happen to anyone became starkly evident and with that our favorite sports were forever changed a little.
 Coupled with this year’s high-profile spate of East Coast shark attacks and you can understand why many decided not to enter the water for a while.
 The good news is that since the early summer things have calmed down and as we head into fall (often touted as the very best season for ocean activities) people are returning to their passions with a little less trepidation.
-Nonetheless the slowing in “attacks” has not had any effect on the sharks, and since prevention is better than cure, it might be a good time to consider picking up one of these cool devices and staying safer than before.
+Nonetheless, the slowing in “attacks” has not had any effect on the sharks, and since prevention is better than cure, it might be a good time to consider picking up one of these devices and staying safer than before.